timbitz/Whippet.jl/README.md

 ## Get started

 ### 1) Install
-Install [supported julia release here](https://julialang.org/downloads/oldreleases.html) which must be v0.5.X (julia v0.6 is just now released and will supported as soon as possible).
+Install [Julia v0.5.2](https://julialang.org/downloads/oldreleases.html) (NOTE: julia v0.6 is just now released and will be supported soon).
 If you are new to julia, or installing programs via command line, there is a [helpful guide here](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started)

 ### 2) Clone Whippet